Hats-Protocol/hats-account/README.md

 - `operations` — an array of `Operations`
 - `expiration` — the expiration timestamp of the proposal
 - `descriptionHash` — the description hash of the proposal
 - `voters` — an array of addresses that have voted to approve the proposal.
 The array must be strictly sorted in ascending order with no duplicates to ensure that votes are not double-counted.
+Its length must be greater than or equal to the threshold.

 The `execute()` function checks each of the voters in the `voters` array to ensure that they are wearers of the hat.
 If they are, and they voted to APPROVE for the proposalId derived from the other parameters, their vote is counted.
 If they are not, their vote is ignored.
 If the number of counted votes is greater than or equal to the [threshold](#m-of-n-security-model), the proposal is executed.